stevenstonie/code-cluster/java/simple_employee_management_app/readme.md

 **for the angular part**

 for newer versions of typescript add the postfix operator '!' in front of any variable that you dont initialize when declaring to disable the strict checking property initialization

+if the frontend cannot fetch data from the server it is most probably because @CrossOrigin hasnt been set up on the controller. set it up with the parameter as the url of the frontend